The sensory garden at Rags & Bert's plays a really important part in enriching the lives of the dogs who come to play with us.

 We've added specific plants and features in order to stimulate the dog’s brain, activate his natural canine instincts, and build his confidence.
 As well as tantalising all their senses, our sensory gardens encourage dogs to interact with their surroundings and provide physical and mental challenges.

 - Play: Put a paddling pool in your garden and fill it up with water.
 This is perfect for your dog to cool off in.
 Bonus point if you add any of their favourite waterproof toys!
-Lots of dogs really enjoy this, especially over summer!
+Most dogs really enjoy this, especially over summer!

-- Hear: Tie a chime to the branch of a tree in your garden to give your pet a zen atmosphere.
+- Hear: Tie a chime to the branch of a tree in your garden for a zen atmosphere for your pet.

 - Feel: Place some cushions on the ground for your dog to walk on and experience a variety of textures.
 You can also try making a game of it: help your dog to jump over all the cushions for more exercise.